gzogra/LPS/README.md

   "judge_evaluation": "9"
 }
 ```
 This workflow helps build high-quality, preference-aligned synthetic datasets automatically, combining LLM creativity with judgment-based filtering.

+> **⚠️ Demo Limitation Notice:**
+> For demonstration and proof-of-concept purposes, the **Synthetic Dataset Creation Workflow** is currently limited to using **gpt4o-mini** as the only available model for prompt and answer generation.

 ---

 ## Submit and Results